osmankurbanov1/mushroombook_social_network/README.md

 ## The mushroombook - Social network

-* The back-end API of the mushroombook
+* The back-end API of the Mushroombook project

 ##### Dependencies